OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 Each source taxonomy has its own import procedure, usually a file download from the provider's web site followed by application of a script that converts the source to a common format for import.
-Given the converted source files, the taxonomy can be read by the assembly procedure.
+Given the converted source files, the taxonomy can be read by the OTT assembly procedure.

 After each source taxonomy is loaded, the following normalizations